 The thirty-six essays in Writer in a Life Vest explore climate change and endangered Southern Resident Killer Whales, and invite readers to ask questions.
-Most of the essays are in forms sometimes referred to as lyric, hybrid, collage, or braided—providing a structure to explore vulnerable, tender prose.
-I also includes conversations and correspondence—real and imagined—as well as a list of resources.
+Most of the essays are in forms sometimes referred to as lyric, providing a structure to explore vulnerable, tender prose.
+I also include poems, profiles, conversations and correspondence (real and imagined), as well as a list of resources.
 I chose these techniques as a metaphor for the new thinking I believe is an essential response to the climate crisis we face.
 I offer these essays as symbols of resilience, inspiration, and hope.

 Available for preorder at Homebound Publications and anywhere books are sold.